connor-ford/jeopardy-bot/README.md

 Then, the bot will start an indefinite loop as follows:

+The bot will determine if a long enough time has elapsed since the last Tweet (as configured by cooldown in config.json).
+If it hasn't, the bot will wait until the cooldown has finished.

 The bot will check if the most recent Tweet was a Retweet or not.

-If it wasn't a Retweet, the bot will determine if a long enough time has elapsed since the last Tweet (as configured by cooldown in config.json).
-If it hasn't, the bot will wait until the cooldown has finished.
-It will then Retweet the most recent Tweet with the most recent answer, and continue to the next cycle.
+If it wasn't a Retweet it will then Retweet the most recent Tweet with the most recent answer, and continue to the next cycle.

 If it was a Retweet, the bot will call the jService API for a new Jeopardy! question.